Kian Fitz-Jim

-Kian Franklin Fitz-Jim (born 5 July 2003) is a Dutch professional footballer who currently plays as a defensive midfielder for club Ajax.
+Kian Franklin Fitz-Jim (born 5 July 2003) is a Dutch professional footballer who plays as a central midfielder for club Torino.

 Club career

 Ajax

 After developing in the youth academies of Buitenveldert, AFC, and AZ Alkmaar, Fitz-Jim signed with Ajax on 18 June 2019.
 He made his professional debut with the reserve team, Jong Ajax, in the Eerste Divisie on 21 December 2020, appearing as a substitute in a 2–1 loss to SC Telstar.
 Over the next few seasons, Fitz-Jim became a key player and regular starter for Jong Ajax, eventually making over 100 appearances for the team in the Eerste Divisie.
 He made his unofficial senior team debut in a friendly against FC Utrecht on 24 March 2021.

 Fitz-Jim made his competitive debut for Ajax's first team under manager Alfred Schreuder on 8 January 2023, coming on as a substitute in a 1–1 Eredivisie draw away to NEC.
 He made three further appearances during the 2022–23 season, two coming in the KNVB Cup.

 On 30 August 2023, Fitz-Jim extended his contract with Ajax until June 2027 and was immediately sent on a season-long loan to fellow Eredivisie side Excelsior.
-He scored his first Eredivisie goal while at Excelsior, making 12 league appearances and 14 total appearances for the club during the first half of the season.
+He scored his first Eredivisie goal while at Excelsior, making 13 league appearances and 15 total appearances for the club during the first half of the season.
 However, on 11 January 2024, Ajax recalled Fitz-Jim, terminating the loan spell early.
 He featured primarily for Jong Ajax after his return for the remainder of the 2023–24 season.

-The 2024–25 season marked Fitz-Jim's breakthrough into the Ajax first team under new manager Francesco Farioli.
-He became a regular member of the midfield rotation, making frequent appearances as both a starter and substitute.
-He scored his first competitive goals for Ajax during this season, netting twice in the Eredivisie by mid-March 2025.
-He also made significant contributions in the UEFA Europa League, scoring his first European goal in the qualifying rounds and adding three more goals during the league phase, including strikes against Beşiktaş and Galatasaray.
+The 2024–25 season marked Fitz-Jim's breakthrough into the Ajax first team under manager Francesco Farioli.
+He became a regular member of the midfield rotation, making 27 Eredivisie appearances as both a starter and substitute.
+He scored his first competitive goals for Ajax during this campaign, netting twice in domestic league play.
+He also made significant contributions in the UEFA Europa League, scoring four goals in 15 appearances across the qualifying rounds and league phase, including strikes against Beşiktaş and Galatasaray.
 His goal against Galatasaray was voted Ajax's Goal of the Month for January 2025.

+Fitz-Jim continued as a member of the senior squad during the 2025–26 season, participating in both domestic action and five appearances in the UEFA Champions League.
+In total, he made 72 official first-team appearances across all competitions during his tenure at Ajax.

+Torino

+On 31 July 2026, Fitz-Jim signed for Serie A club Torino on a permanent transfer from Ajax.

 International career

 Fitz-Jim is a youth international for the Netherlands.
 He is also eligible to represent Hong Kong and Suriname through his parents.
-In 2023, the then Hong Kong national team manager Jørn Andersen expressed interest in selecting him to represent Hong Kong.
+In 2023, then-Hong Kong national team manager Jørn Andersen expressed interest in selecting him to represent Hong Kong.